gsvidal/car-insurance-quote/README.md

 # Car Insurance Quote
-A react app with styled components where you can get a car insurance quotation
+A react app with styled components where you can calculate a car insurance quotation starting with a base rate of your choice and the final cost would depend on the bran, year and plan options you'll take.

 # Getting Started with Create React App